-The acid battle is when the treatment you are giving your baby goes to work.
+The acid battle is the treatment going to work to fight the acid production.
 It is a good thing because the treatment, such as the use of a proton pump inhibitor, is reducing the acid in your little one’s belly.
-The acid battle is the nature of the stomach (the body) trying to fight the inhibition of the acid.
-It is natural human physiology.
-The body tries to overcome the acid inhibition and this may be for a few days or up to 14 days; but the battle can be won by the correct dosing of the PPI.
+This may take a few days (up to 30 days) but the battle can be won by the correct dosing of the PPI.
 Of course all treatments you give your baby should be done with the guidance of your medical team.

 Acid reflux by its very nature involves spitting up.
 If your little one is spitting up right after the dose of the PPI, then it's most likely related to stomach acid and the buffer coming together in the stomach to make CO2 (this is what makes your baby burp).
 But babies will sometimes spit up if too much CO2 is made.
 It means that there's still a lot of acid in the stomach (suggesting that the reflux is NOT under control).